jermer/retro-recall/README.md

-# MemoryGame
+# Retro Recall
-This started out as an assignment from the [Springboard](https://www.springboard.com) curriculum on using HTML, CSS, and Javascript.
+Retro Recall is a memory matching card game that started out as an assignment from the [Springboard](https://www.springboard.com) curriculum on using HTML, CSS, and Javascript.
 After implementing the basic game functionality I went deeper, adding enhancements to the game interface (the flipping cards) and styling the game to give it a retro 80s look and feel inspired by the game Space Invaders.

 ## Acknowledgements